-As discussed in \Cref{Statistical Approaches} that most of the existing stuttering identification work either depend on language models or on ASR systems.
+As discussed in \Cref{Statistical Approaches} that most of the existing stuttering identification work either depends on language models or ASR systems.
 This procedure of stuttering identification seems a subsidiary computational step and could also be a potential source of error.
-In order to address this, \citet{kourkounakis2020detecting} proposed a CNN based model to learn stutter-related features.
-They formulated it a binary classification problem, where they used the same architecture for identifying different types of stuttering.
-They used residual based CNN and BiLSTM (for temporal aspect) to capture the disfluency-specific features from the spectrograms \cite{kourkounakis2020detecting}, that are the sole input features used in this study.
+To address this, Kourkounakis \emph{et al}~\cite{kourkounakis2020detecting} proposed a CNN-based model to learn stutter-related features.
+They formulated SD as a binary classification problem, where they used the same architecture for identifying different types of stuttering.
+They used residual-based CNN and BiLSTM (for temporal aspect) to capture the disfluency-specific features from the spectrograms \cite{kourkounakis2020detecting}, that are the sole input features used in this study.
 The model is trained with batch norm and ReLU activation function \cite{kourkounakis2020detecting}.
 Each BiLSTM layer is followed by a dropout rate of 0.2 and 0.4 respectively \cite{kourkounakis2020detecting}.
-The proposed model reported an average accuracy of 91.15\% and average miss rate of 10.03\% (surpasses the state-of-the-art by almost 27\%) on six different types of stuttering: revision, prolongation, interjection, phrase repetition, word repetition, and sound repetition \cite{kourkounakis2020detecting}. \citet{kourkounakis2020fluentnet} proposed a FluentNet as shown in \Cref{fig:fluentnet}. that combines squeeze-and-excitation residual network (SE-ResNet) with BiLSTM networks, where SE-ResNet (eight blocks) is used to learn the stutter-specific spectral frame-level representations.
-Each audio speech is first segmented into four second audio clips, then acoustic features (spectrograms) are extracted, which are fed to SE-ResNet in order to capture stutter-specific spectral features, followed by a global attention based two layered BiLSTM (512 units) network, that helps in capturing effective temporal relationships \cite{kourkounakis2020fluentnet}.
-The model is trained uisng a root mean square propagation (RMSProp) optimizer on a binary cross entropy loss function with a dropout of $0.2$ and a learning rate of $10^{-4}$.
+The proposed model reported an average accuracy of 91.15\% and an average miss rate of 10.03\% (surpasses the state-of-the-art by almost 27\%) on six different types of stuttering: revision, prolongation, interjection, phrase repetition, word repetition, and sound repetition \cite{kourkounakis2020detecting}.
+Kourkounakis \emph{et al}~\cite{kourkounakis2020fluentnet} proposed a FluentNet as shown in \Cref{fig:fluentnet}. that combines squeeze-and-excitation residual network (SE-ResNet) with BiLSTM networks, where SE-ResNet (eight blocks) is used to learn the stutter-specific spectral frame-level representations.
+Each audio speech is first segmented into four-second audio clips, then acoustic features (spectrograms) are extracted, which are fed to SE-ResNet to capture stutter-specific spectral features, followed by a global attention-based two-layered BiLSTM (512 units) network, that helps in capturing effective temporal relationships \cite{kourkounakis2020fluentnet}.
+The model is trained using a root mean square propagation (RMSProp) optimizer on a binary cross entropy loss function with a dropout of $0.2$ and a learning rate of $10^{-4}$.

 In order to tackle the issue of stuttered speech data scarcity, they developed a synthetic stuttered speech dataset (LibriStutter) from a fluent LibriSpeech datatset \cite{kourkounakis2020fluentnet}.
 The proposed FluentNet model reports an average accuracy of 91.75\% and 86.7\% on UCLASS and LibriStutter datasets respectively.
 Six different disfluency types are considered in this experimental study including phoneme repetition, word repetition, phrase repetition, interjection, prolongation, and revisions \cite{kourkounakis2020fluentnet}.